tkanos/limitri/README.md

 - Nb error is more thn 10% of the request
 - we have less requests serve than previously (asking more)
 - the increase of the number of request tend to be stable (<3%)

+If you want more conditions, don't hesitate to do a Pull Request.